 Everything has an expiration date except, perhaps, plastic bottles.

-We've compiled a list of typical home appliances and their average lifespans so you can keep an eye on your replacement needs and budget.
+How long should your appliances typically last?
+Here's what the experts have determined are their average lifespans to help you can keep an eye on your replacement needs and budget.

 It is also a good idea to know when you could expect issues with appliances that utilize water or gas to avoid additional costly repair expenses should they fail.